 Is Kids Pass worth it?

 Even if you only use some of the features of Kids Pass, you should easily make your money back.
 For example, if you spend £50 each month in one of the 10% off restaurants, you will make your money back.
-One trip to the cinema could see you make your money back.
+Or just one trip to the cinema could make a subscription worthwhile.

-Or, if you spend over £90 in-store at Tesco every month, again this will cover the cost of membership.
+If you spend £50 in-store at Tesco every week, using a Tesco gift card through Kids Pass will save you £8 per month.
 And don’t forget the 2% off you receive at Amazon.
 It might not sound like much, but if you spend as much as I do there, it will be a big saving over a year.

-Kids Pass is a great way to save money.
-But if you’re not convinced, why not take out a month’s trial.
+Unfortunately, not at the moment.
+However why not take out a month’s trial.
 It will only cost you £1 and it will give you a good indication of how useful it is for you.

 *Please note that all prices and discounts were correct as of November 2019.*